elliohow/fMRI_ROI_Analysis_Tool/README.md

 To install all required modules use the following command in the project directory: `pip install -r requirements.txt`.

 To run the GUI version of the fRAT, use `fRAT_GUI.py`.
-It is recommended that the fRAT is first ran using the files in the 'example_data' folder to test whether the project dependencies are correctly installed.
+It is recommended that the fRAT is first ran using the files in the `example_data` folder to test whether the project dependencies are correctly installed.

 ### Install packages using a virtual environment
 Using virtual environments keeps dependencies required by different projects separate by creating an isolated virtual environment for each project, preventing a number of dependency issues.
 You can install all the dependencies required by the fRAT within a *virtual environment* using `conda`, the `venv` module built-in to python or any other virtual environment package installed on your system.